Chick Litoris Dickorifice, Doc

 Seated at a glass-topped table outside a local bistro, enjoying the sun and going alfresco, Jeremiah Corns sipped an espresso and contemplated who best he could find to take the wrap for his latest venture.
 Who the stooge, the fall guy, the patsy?
 Gavrilo Princip?
 Too long in the grave; the paper's would never buy it.
 He knew only too well that the stench of death never truly leaves a body.
 No, he would need someone a little less stiff.

 Perhaps I could resurrect my old associate Lee Harvey, he mused.

-Downing the remains of his coffee, The Machine Gun Messiah tossed a handful of greasy coins on the table and strolled away through the hustle and bustle of Vatican Square in search of a friendly bookmaker.
+Downing the remains of his coffee, The Machine Gun Messiah tossed a handful of greasy coins onto the table and strolled away through the hustle and bustle of Vatican Square, in search of a friendly bookmaker.

 When next his mobile rang, Jeremiah Corns was taking a cold shower.

 Reformed paedophile, Bishop Luigi Lacoste: 5 – 2